isamadrid90/modern-testing-tale-example/third_attempt/REVIEW.md

 TEST DESIDERATA
 ======
-Behaviour - No, I think the tests for the failures are not covered any behaviour Structure insensitive - No, from the test we know how we're using the collaborators, if the code is refactored it could fail, better not to mock the ReminderDateTimeCalculator
+Behaviour - No, I think the tests for the failures are not covered any behaviour Structure insensitive - No, from the test we know how we're using the collaborators, if the code is refactored the tests could fail, better not to mock the ReminderDateTimeCalculator
 Readable - It could be improved
 Easy to write - Yes
 Fast - Yes